 The Preferred B2B Electronic Payment Method

-How Do ACH Payments Work?
+How Do ACH Transactions Work?

 All ACH payments are managed by NACHA to ensure safe and speedy electronic payments, taking only 1-2 business days.
-ACH payments eliminate the need to write and send printed checks.
+ACH eliminates the need to write and send printed checks.
 How does it work?
 Your staff enters the payment details, and the Originating Depository Financial Institution (ODFI) enters the information into a system on your behalf.
 This payment is then batch processed with others by the ACH operator.
 Next, the ACH transactions are sorted and sent to the Receiving Depository Financial Institution (RDFI).
 Finally, the RDFI transmits the payment to the vendor’s bank account on your behalf.

-In 2017, 3.3 billion of ACH payments came from the B2B market—up 5.6% from last year.
+In 2017, 3.3 billion of ACH transactions came from the B2B market—up 5.6% from last year.
 That number is expected to continue to rise as more businesses adopt ACH Same-Day payments.
-This updated ACH payment option processes payments electronically within one business day, giving organizations the perk of even faster payment processing for a low cost of only $.052 per transaction.
+This updated ACH option processes payments electronically within one business day, giving organizations the perk of even faster payment processing for a low cost of only $.052 per transaction.
 With this new development, once a bank receives the funds, it only takes a few hours for the vendor to receive the payment directly into their bank account.

 e-Payments vs. Checks